kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.10.3 - July X, 2024 =
+* Fixed bug that left FFMPEG settings enabled when FFMPEG is not present on server.
+* Updated Freemius SDK to v2.7.3 and Symfony/Process to v5.4.40

 = 4.10.2 - May 8, 2024 =
 * Fixed bug that prevented disabling the "Set all videos to expand to 100% of their containers" setting.